influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

 The `id` and `message` alert properties can be configured globally via the &#39;deadman&#39; configuration section.

-Since the [AlertNode](/kapacitor/v1.0/nodes/alert_node/) is the last piece it can be further modified as normal.
+Since the [AlertNode](/kapacitor/v1.0/nodes/alert_node/) is the last piece it can be further modified as usual.
 Example: